jvanst/wow-mageservices/README.md

 3. **Player Handling**: Tracks player status, destinations, and trade states
 4. **UI Management**: Dynamic button creation and layout based on current context
 5. **Trade Automation**: Manages the entire trade workflow from detection to completion
+6. **Settings Management**: Persists user preferences across sessions via WoW's SavedVariables system

 ### Slash Commands

 - `/ms` or `/mageservice`: Toggle the addon on/off
+- `/ms on` or `/mageservice on`: Explicitly enable the addon
+- `/ms off` or `/mageservice off`: Explicitly disable the addon
 - `/mageservice show`: Show the UI container
 - `/mageservice hide`: Hide the UI container